xtrmdarc/the-witcher/README.md

 # The Game

 The Witcher is a slightly different shooter game in which enemies will spawn from the top and the right side of the game canvas.
-The main caracther 'Pipoya' fights in the 'Magic Cliff' to prevent monsters to enter her world.
+The main character 'Pipoya' fights in the 'Magic Cliff' to prevent monsters to enter her world.
 You control Pipoya's movement with the **arrow keys** while shooting arrows with **space** and **jumping with the up arrow key**.
 Defeat as many enemies as you can before you run out of health or time!

 You get points after killing an enemy.
 Each enemy will give a different fixed number of points.
-You'll also recieve extra time after killing an enemy.
+You'll also receive extra time after killing an enemy.

-At the end, you can enter your name in the leaderboard and check the highest scores.
+In the end, you can enter your name on the leaderboard and check the highest scores.

 # Live version
 [Play it online here](https://agile-mesa-29255.herokuapp.com/)